Jul 13, 2023

 The most cost-effective way to get a dedicated IP address for your site is to buy a VPS hosting plan that costs from $5/month to $300/month.
 The price depends on the server configuration and resources.

-Hostinger VPS plans range from $3.99/month to $77.99/month.
-Every plan includes a dedicated IP address, full root access with SSD disk space, and 128 GB of RAM per server.
-Although you will have to manage VPS hosting services on your own, a dedicated 24/7 support team will work with you to resolve any technical issues.
+Hostinger KVM VPS plans cost $4.99-$21.99/month.
+Every plan includes a dedicated IP address, full root access with NVMe SSD disk space, and 512 GB of RAM per server.
+Although you must manage VPS hosting services independently, a dedicated 24/7 support team will work with you to resolve any technical issues.

 Another option is to use dedicated hosting, which comes with a dedicated server.
 However, these plans are usually the most expensive ones starting from $20/month up to $299/month.